-Keep current date and time -

-Click to save the current date and time of DCS-5300G.
+Keep current date and time - Click to save the current date and time of DCS-3220 .
 An internal real-time clock maintains the date and time even when the power is off.

-Sync with computer time-

-Synchronize the date and time of DCS-5300G with the local computer.
-The date and time of the PC is displayed and updated in the DCS-5300G.
+Sync with computer time- Synchronize the date and time of DCS-3220 with the local computer.
+The date and time of the PC is displayed and updated in the DCS-3220 .
+Manual - Adjust the date and time according to what is entered by the administrator.

-Manual -

-Adjust the date and time according to what is entered by the administrator.
 Notice the format in the related field while typing.

-Automatic -

-Synchronize with the NTP server over the Internet whenever the DCS-5300G starts up.
-It will fail if the assigned timeserver cannot be reached.

-NTP server -

-Assign the IP address or domain name of the timeserver.
-Leaving the text box blank will let the DCS-5300G connect to default timeservers.

-Time zone -

-Used to adjust the hour of timeservers for local
+Automatic - Synchronize with the NTP server over the Internet whenever the DCS-3220 starts up.
+It will fail if the assigned time server cannot be reached.
+NTP server - Assign the IP address or domain name of the timeserver.
+Leaving the text box blank will let DCS-3220 connect to default time servers.
+Time zone - Used to adjust the hour of time servers for local settings.
+Update interval - Set the interval of time in which the date and time will be adjusted.
+Click Apply to make changes effective.

-settings.
+Apply